8 Signs You Should Consider Becoming a Software Developer

 7. You enjoy puzzles and strategy

-If you like coming up with strategic solutions and enjoy the mystery of the game, becoming a software developer could be a perfect fit for you.
+Like those giant, kitchen-table puzzles take persistence, so does software development.
+A single project can take weeks, months and even years.
+If you like coming up with strategic solutions and enjoy a long game, becoming a software developer could be a perfect fit for you.